 Ultreia Rapolao 2016 (Raúl Pérez)

 Young colour, dark violet hue.
 Both fruity and somewhat earthy aromatics; red berries and forest fruits (blackberry, cherry, plums), and a trace of coffee.
-Medium weight, fine-grained tannins, great transparency, with a stony minerality, and a natural acidity (more evident that the analysis would suggest), and a long aftertaste.
+Medium weight, fine-grained tannins, great transparency, with a stony minerality, and a natural acidity, and a long aftertaste.

 Food: Cured meats, light meat, hard cheeses, a variety of salads…